 Using the expertise of our Fellows, members, and the wider research community, we are able to produce information papers on emerging issues where policy will benefit from being informed by research.
-These papers are designed to contribute scientific advice to help policy-makers and to inform the public debate.
+Expert advice papers are designed to contribute scientific advice to help policy-makers and to inform the public debate.

 The Royal Society of New Zealand periodically runs workshops which bring together scientists, policy makers and other interested parties to share their knowledge and expertise.